Ever wonder about a celebrity's income and spending habits? We get to peek inside a celebrity's income and spending habits thanks to a messy divorce.

 It's going to take a Herculean effort for Amber to cut $33,700 in monthly expenses to be able to live within her means and still not save a single dollar.
 But if she can focus on being more stealth and get more acting/modeling/appearance gigs, I think she will be OK.
 Of course, if Johnny could help her, even better.

-Update 8/18/2016: Amber Heard received a $7M settlement and donated all to charity!
+Update 20201: Amber Heard received a $7M settlement and donated all to charity!
 Heard said she’s donating half of the settlement to American Civil Liberties Union, “with a particular focus to stop violence against women,” and to the Children’s Hospital of Los Angeles, where she has worked as a volunteer for the past ten years.
+However, it's also come out that Amber Heard physically abused Depp as well.
+Who know's what really happened.

 Recommendation To Build Wealth